The Mental Health Impact of Hate Crimes

 A big reason for this is the residual fear left in the wake of suffering or witnessing these hate crimes.
 A study from the University of San Francisco found that fear of discriminatory violence on college campuses is greater among students belonging to minority groups.
 Significantly, this fear was also associated with increased mental health conditions.
 A 10% increase in fear of hate crimes was associated with a 12% increase in anxiety and a 9% increase in depression.

 These psychological impacts may influence how a person feels about the world, causing them to feel vulnerable or unsafe.
 They may also become warier of anyone who is part of their offender’s group.

-Changes in behavior Individuals suffering from mental health issues due to hate crimes are more likely to cope with unhealthy behaviors.
+Individuals suffering from mental health issues due to hate crimes are more likely to cope with unhealthy behaviors.
 Socially, they may become more emotionally repressed or unwilling to express their thoughts and feelings.
 They may also be more prone to unhealthy habits, like trouble sleeping and eating or substance abuse.
 This often results from difficulty processing traumatic experiences and not knowing how to deal with them.
 Most alarming, perhaps, is the increased likelihood of suicides.
 This risk is most pronounced among gender and sexual minorities, who are often victims of bullying, abuse, and stigmatization.
 To emphasize the seriousness of this issue, US News reports that implementing hate crime laws that protect the LGBTQ community resulted in a drop in youth suicide attempts.
 Legitimizing their suffering by enacting protective measures for their rights led to a 16% lower rate of suicide attempts among teenagers alone.
 This shows that enacting legal protection for minorities can impact the psychological toll of hate crimes.

 How to help survivors of hate crimes